wakatime/legal/privacy-policy.md

   our [downloadable plugins][editors].
 We do not receive or store your source code.
 All plugin usage information will never be shared publicly without your consent.
 This information is deleted when you delete your WakaTime account.
-* **Service integrations.** If you [integrate with a service][integrations] on WakaTime we will connect that service to ours.
-We do not receive or store your passwords or source code for any of these services.
-You can remove an integration at any time which unbinds that integration on a go-forward basis.
+* **Integrations.** If you grant us authorization to [integrate with another service provider][integrations], we will connect that service to ours and only collect data from that service which is necessary to provide you the integration service.
+For example when you connect the Google Calendar integration, we temporarily store the names of your calendars during the integration setup process.
+After you have selected which calendars to integrate with WakaTime, we only store the calendar names, event titles, event start times, and event end times for the calendars you have selected.
-  That does not, however, delete the content that was received from them and indexed within WakaTime.
-That content is deleted immediately when you disconnect your service integration on the WakaTime website, or when you delete your WakaTime account.
+  We do not receive or store calendar data for calendars which you have not selected.
+We do not receive or store your passwords or source code for any integration services.
+You can remove an integration at any time which unbinds that integration on a go-forward basis and deletes all content that was received from that service.
+Your content, including Google Calendar data, is also immediately deleted and no longer stored or indexed by WakaTime when you delete your WakaTime account.
 * **Usage information.** We may collect information about the services you use and how you use them, like which pages you visit and which features you use.